-We consider the problem of optimizing the outputs of a black-box system with respect to preferences of a DM .
-Let $\gX~\subset~\mathbb{R}^d$ denote the search space of controllable parameters, and let each $y \in \gY \subset \sR^k$ define the outcomes of an experiment obtained through an expensive-to-evaluate function $y = f(x)$, where $f: \gX \to \gY$ maps parameters to outcomes in the outcome space~$\gY$.
+We consider the problem of optimizing the outputs of a black-box system with respect to preferences of a DM.
+Let $\gX~\subset~\mathbb{R}^d$ denote the search space of tunable parameters, and let each $y \in \gY \subset \sR^k$ define the outcomes of an experiment obtained through an expensive-to-evaluate, black-box function $f: \gX \to \gY, x \mapsto y = f(x)$.

 A DM associates with each observed outcome $y$ a latent utility value $u = g(y) = (g \circ f)(x) \in \sR$, where $g: \gY \to \sR$ is an unknown utility function that reflects the DM’s preferences.
 In practice, the DM is often unable to directly specify the closed form of the utility function, so the exact scalar utility value is not directly observable.
-Instead, the DM can provide feedback, e.g., based on pairwise comparisons \citep{lin2022preference} or, in this work, natural language, to inform about the shape of the utility function $g$.
+Instead, the DM can provide feedback, e.g., based on pairwise comparisons \citep{lin2022preference} or, like in this work, natural language, to inform about the shape of the utility function $g$.
 Our goal is to identify parameters $x \in \gX$ that maximize satisfaction of the DM, i.e., to solve the composite optimization problem defined as:

-For example, as illustrated in Figure~\ref{fig:small_diagram}, in hyperparameter tuning for machine learning models, $x$ would be the collection of hyperparameters such as batch size or the learning rate and $y$ would be the model's evaluation metrics such as accuracy, training time, and memory usage.
+For example, as illustrated in Figure~\ref{fig:small_diagram}, in hyperparameter tuning for machine learning models, $x$ would be the collection of hyperparameters such as batch size or learning rate and $y$ would be the model's evaluation metrics such as accuracy, training time, and memory usage.
 Given a specific set of outcomes $y$, the utility $u$ reflects the DM's overall satisfaction about the observed outcomes $y$.

-Note that this is a highly flexible setup that can accommodate a wide variety of problems.
-When there is no intermediate outcome that can be observed and the preference is directly defined over the parameter space $\gX$, it is equivalent to letting $y = f(x) = x$, reducing this problem to the classic \emph{preferential BO} (PBO) problem~\citep{gonzalez2017preferential,astudillo23qeubo}.
-When the $y$ is high-dimensional (e.g., image or text) or involves hard-to-quantify outcomes (e.g., the decision maker's subjective feelings), the proposed method is still applicable by modeling the composite structure $(g \circ f)(x)$ directly instead of $f$ and $g$ separately and skipping explicit modeling of $y$ completely.
+Note, this is a highly flexible setup that can accommodate a wide variety of problems.
+When there is no intermediate outcome that can be observed and the preference is directly defined over the parameter space $\gX$, the setting is equivalent to letting $y = f(x) = x$, reducing this problem to the classic \emph{preferential BO} (PBO) problem~\citep{gonzalez2017preferential,astudillo23qeubo}.

 As will be shown in Section~\ref{sec:Method}, our proposed solution only models the composite function $g \circ f$, thus, enabling setups where the observable outcomes are high-dimensional and unstructured (e.g. text or images).